LibreNetworks/amps/README.md

 The generated stream URLs already include the auth token and the `region` code so media players can pass the same restrictions to `/stream/<id>`.

+Add `overlap=true` to a `/stream/<id>` request when you want to spawn a dedicated FFmpeg process for that client without interrupting any existing viewers.
+The extra process is torn down as soon as the overlapping client disconnects.

 ### Static HLS/DASH Manifests

 When a stream uses an HLS or DASH output profile, manifests and media segments are written to a temporary directory (by default under your OS temp root).
 They are automatically served by Flask using the following routes: